 When a student is being considered for a suspension of ten (10) days or less, the administrator in charge will notify the student of the charges.
-The student will then be given an opportunity to explain his/her side and the administrator will then provide the student the evidence supporting the charges.
-After that informal hearing, the principal will make a decision whether or not to suspend.
-If a student is suspended, s/he and his/her parents will be notified, in writing within one (1) day, of the reason for and the length of the suspension.
-The suspension may be appealed, within two (2) school days after receipt of the suspension notice, to the Building Principal.
+The student will then be given an opportunity to explain the student's side and the administrator will then provide the student the evidence supporting the charges.
+After that informal hearing, the Principal will make a decision whether or not to suspend.
+If a student is suspended, the student and their parents will be notified, in writing within one (1) day, of the reason for and the length of the suspension.
+The suspension may be appealed, within two (2) school days after receipt of the suspension notice, to the building principal.
 The request for an appeal must be in writing.

-Suspension from co-curricular and extra-curricular activities may not be appealed.
+Suspension from co-curricular and extracurricular activities may not be appealed.

-During the appeal process,

-the student shall not be allowed to remain in school.
+During the appeal process, the student shall not be allowed to remain in school.